wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-controller-replacement.md

 5. Afterwards, both controllers will be running and the cluster will come online.

 >[AZURE.IMPORTANT] Following a dual controller replacement, after the StorSimple device is configured, it is essential that you take a manual backup of the device.
 Daily device configuration backups are not triggered until after 24 hours have elapsed.
-Work with [Microsoft Support](storsimple-contact-microsoft-support.md) to make a manual backup of your device.
+Work with [Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end --> to make a manual backup of your device.

 ### Dual controller replacement steps

-This workflow is required when both of the controllers in your Microsoft Azure StorSimple device have failed.
+This workflow is required when both of the controllers in your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device have failed.
 This could happen in a datacenter in which the cooling system stops working, and as a result, both the controllers fail within a short period of time.
 Depending on whether the StorSimple device is turned off or on, and whether you are using a 8600 or a 8100 model, a different set of steps is required.

 >[AZURE.IMPORTANT] It can take 45 minutes to 1 hour for the controller to restart and completely recover from a dual controller replacement procedure.
 The total time for the entire procedure, including attaching the cables, is approximately 2.5 hours.